JoyjitTechExactly/EventManagement2/README.md

 # Event Management App

-A modern Android application for managing events, built with Kotlin and Jetpack Compose.
+A modern Android application for managing events, built with Kotlin and Xml.
 The app provides a seamless experience for creating, viewing, and managing events with a clean and intuitive user interface.

 ## ✨ Features